 * * *

-I would like to acknowledge and thank The Canada Council for the Arts for their generous support of my practice and this project, which allowed me to make the trip to Washington and to have that time with Martha.
+I would like to acknowledge and thank The Canada Council for the Arts for their generous support of my practice and this project, which allowed me to make the trip to Washington, D.C. to be ‘in residency’ with Martha and to carry out this work.